Coherent-All-Sky-Monitor/CAsMan/docs/auto-generated/antenna.md

 **Signature:** `force_sync() -> bool`

 Force download of databases from GitHub Releases.
-This function can be called manually to force a database update, ignoring the local version check.
+This function checks if the local database is current, displays status information, and only downloads if an update is available.

 **Returns:**

-True if sync successful, False otherwise
+True if sync successful or databases are up-to-date, False otherwise

 ---